Our history

 Since then, we have supported over 2,000 people through our seven therapeutic recovery communities.
 One is Richmond House, which is once again a therapeutic recovery community, 63 years after Elly started her first one there.

-We are part of a global community of organisations, including The Consortium of Therapeutic Communities, the International Network of Therapeutic Communities (INDTC), and the Relational Practice Movement, which promote psychodynamic and relational practice and campaign for change.
+We are also part of a global community of organisations, including The Consortium of Therapeutic Communities, the International Network of Therapeutic Communities (INDTC), and the Relational Practice Movement, which promote psychodynamic and relational practice and campaign for change.

 We are also honoured to host the Elly Jansen Award, funded by Elly herself, which celebrates new research and recognises inspiring writing that explores creative approaches to therapeutic communities and relational practices.